geovannigava/geovannigava/README.md

    Jokes over, im really like to programming and search about things and for me is the perfect match because you always searching and studying when you are programming, Check some things about me bellow:

-- 🔭 Currently studying ReactJS and React Native,
+- 🔭 I am currently studying ReactJS and React Native, but I also really like Angular S2.
-- :fire:And I'm learning ReactJS, NodeJS and Java
+- :fire:And I'm learning ReactJS, NodeJS,
+- :fire:Java <3
 - 📫 You can chat with me in those links:

       * https://www.linkedin.com/in/geovanni-gava-022ab0124/